OpenEvalProject/evals/manuscripts/elife-31872/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/31872/elife-31872-fig8-v2.jpg)

-**Figure 8.:** A) Comparison of protein localization change profile clusters with physical protein–protein interactions and (B) localization in untreated wild-type cells.(A) The enrichment of each protein localization change profile cluster that we identified in Table 1 for physical interactions in the BIOGRID and the STRING databases, measured as z-scores indicating degree of enrichment relative to null expectation.
+**Figure 8.:** (A) The enrichment of each protein localization change profile cluster that we identified in Table 1 for physical interactions in the BIOGRID and the STRING databases, measured as z-scores indicating degree of enrichment relative to null expectation.
 (B) The distribution of manually annotated subcellular localization for untreated wild-type proteins for proteins in Clusters A, E, F, J, S, and T.

 Finally, we evaluated the degree to which proteins in our clusters of protein change profiles shared subcellular localizations in untreated wild-type cells.
 Previously, we observed a cluster of proteins in different compartments that exhibited similar behavior in response to perturbation: in the cluster of proteins that had strong protein change profile patterns in both the rapamycin and hydroxyurea perturbations, despite proteins being localized to the cell membrane and Golgi respectively, these proteins all move towards the vacuole under rapamycin treatment, and more to their specific localization under hydroxyurea treatment.
 These results suggested to us that our analysis was grouping proteins on the basis of shared trends in protein movement rather than simply grouping co-localized proteins moving from one compartment to another.
 To investigate the prevalence of clusters formed of proteins with different untreated wild-type localizations, we show the distribution of protein localization in the untreated wild-type for several clusters as pie graphs in Figure 8B, using manual annotations for localization classes for yeast proteins (Huh et al., 2003).

 We find that clusters vary in their degree of heterogeneity in untreated wild-type localization.
 Some clusters are homogeneous: Cluster A, which was enriched for cell-cycle proteins, consists primarily of bud-neck localized proteins, and Cluster E, which included stress-responsive transcription factors (Table 1), consists primarily of proteins localized to the cytoplasm, nucleus, or cytoplasm or nucleus.
 As expected, Cluster S, which included the membrane and Golgi proteins that had strong protein change profile patterns in both the rapamycin and hydroxyurea perturbations, is highly heterogeneous.
 Cluster J, which contains proteins that change localization specifically in the Δrpd3 perturbation, is also highly heterogeneous.
 We also observed that Cluster T, enriched for proteins involved in pheromone response, consisted of an even mix of nuclear- and vacuole-localized proteins; this result reflects the biological process of mating, which includes both proteins that mediate the initial transcriptional response to pheromone, such as Kar4, as well as downstream factors such as Fus1, a cell fusion protein that facilitates vacuole mixing (Nolan et al., 2006), which is a later step in the mating process.

-## Exploratory analysis of kinase deletion mutant screens identifies new patterns of localization change
+### Exploratory analysis of kinase deletion mutant screens identifies new patterns of localization change

 Because the regulation of cellular processes by protein kinases is an area of major research focus in cell biology, we created a new set of image screens for seven kinase deletion mutants: elm1Δ, hal5Δ, hsl1Δ, kin1Δ, kin2Δ, mck1Δ, and vhs1Δ.
 Phosphorylation is a well-characterized mechanism for regulating protein localization (Bauer et al., 2015), so we anticipated that we would identify localization changes in these mutants.
 We found technical challenges in this dataset.
 First, the screens did not proliferate well, resulting in the inclusion of fewer cells (the average number of cells used for these screens was ~630,000, compared to an average of 1.1 million cells for the perturbed screens in our previous analysis), and the elm1Δ showed a dramatic morphologic change, such that cells grew in long chains (Edgington et al., 1999).
 Second, we did not collect replicates for these screens, making it more challenging to confirm the reproducibility of the signals that we observed.
 However, we were still able to find clusters containing proteins of interest, and we highlight two such clusters below.
 Data for all protein localization change profiles for the kinase deletion screens can be found in Supplementary file 3.